aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/open-source-judaism/source-texts/public-policy-technology-and-copyright-in-halakha-a-sourcesheet.html.md

 <body>
 Title: Public policy, technology, and copyright in Halakha: a sourcesheet<br />
 Primary contributor: hierophant<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=4115">http://opensiddur.org/?p=4115</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=4115">http://opensiddur.org/?p=4115</a>
 <p />
 <hr />